 I guess, you haven't backed up anything before installing OS X 10.8 Mountain Lion?

-i back up all the time, but the recovery partition is for mac osx 10.8 not 10.7. so how do i get the 10.7 recovery back
+How do you backup?
+Time Machine or a clone?i back up all the time, but the recovery partition is for mac osx 10.8 not 10.7. so how do i get the 10.7 recovery back

 And have you deleted the Mac OS X 10.7 Lion recovery partition?
 Normally when one installs OS X 10.8 Mountain Lion on a Mac with a Mac OS X 10.7 Lion recovery partition, one has two recovery partitions and two OS X partitions.

 Maybe have a look at Advanced Search to find many similar threads about downgrading from OS X 10.8 Mountain Lion to Mac OS X 10.7 Lion:

 im use time machine, and the only recovery partition is 10.8, i didnt delete the other one it seems as if this one has replaced it